pautva/co-creation-toolkit/src/content/case-studies/devon-design-sprint.md

 ## Lessons learned

 The design sprint and prototype led to an understanding that a suite of spatially explicit data and decision support tools is integral to a land use framework.

-Having access to easy-to-use data is a critical part of having informed discussions around land use change.
-A shared evidence base is central to ensuring that leaders and local stakeholders are able to understand and communicate the benefits, trade-offs and shared outcomes possible from land use decision making.
+Having access to easy-to-use data is a critical part of having informed discussions around land use change. **A shared evidence base is central to ensuring that leaders and local stakeholders are able to understand and communicate** the benefits, trade-offs and shared outcomes possible from land use decision making.

+It is key that tools should include the multifunctional benefits and competing pressures of land use change to give a holistic picture of land use opportunities and constraints.
+Stakeholders want information presented in a clear and easy to interpret way which can **help them understand business risks and make better use of financial opportunities** that would support land use change.

+The group also came to an understanding that design sprints are **an effective way to bring together diverse stakeholders** with common goals to co-design new solutions.
+Design sprints and similar activities can **foster a strong sense of community among stakeholders** engaged in or impacted by land use decision making.

 ![image](/co-creation-toolkit/assets/case-studies/devon/nldp-illustration.png)